Call4Cloud | MMP-C | Autopilot | Device Preparation

 But what happens when we decide to change the Microsoft 365 Business license to a Microsoft 365 E5 license after some weeks?
 We needed to change it because we suddenly needed to push down some enterprise settings with the use of Intune.
 But these settings were only available for Windows 10 Enterprise builds.

-So we need Enterprise for some Personalization.
-To do so we applied a nice MS365 E5 license to the user.
+So, we need Enterprise for some Personalization.
+To do so, we gave the user a nice MS365 E5 license.

-Normally you would expect that when logging in with your Azure Ad Account the device would be converted to Enterprise.
-So we made sure we rebooted the device multiple times to be sure it would be converted.
-But even after rebooting it multiple times, nothing changed, the device was still Windows 10 Business instead of Windows 10 Enterprise.
+Normally, when logging in with your Entra ID Account, you would expect the device to be converted to Enterprise.
+So we rebooted the device multiple times to be sure.
+But even after rebooting it multiple times, nothing changed; the device was still Windows 10 Business instead of Windows 10 Enterprise.

 So what’s wrong and how to fix it!